PipedreamHQ/pipedream/docs/docs/destinations/email/README.md

 ### Using `$send.email()`

-You can send data to an Email Destination in [Node.js code steps](/workflows/steps/code/), too, using the `$send.email()` function. **This allows you to send emails to yourself programmatically, if you need more control than Actions afford**.
+You can send data to an Email Destination in [Node.js code steps](/workflows/steps/code/), too, using the `$send.email()` function. **This allows you to send emails to yourself programmatically, if you need more control than actions provide**.

-`$send.email()` takes the same parameters as the corresponding Action:
+`$send.email()` takes the same parameters as the corresponding action:

 ```javascript
 $send.email({